sikai00/tp/docs/UserGuide.md

 ### 4.1 Client List

-This is the view after executing the `listClient` command!
+This is the view after executing the `listClient` command.

 ![listClientWithDescription](images/ui-description/listClientWithDescription.png)

 ### 4.2 Meeting List

-This is the view after executing the `listMeeting` command!
+This is the view after executing the `listMeeting` command.

 ![listMeetingWithDescription](images/ui-description/listMeetingWithDescription.png)

 ### 4.3 Product List

-This is the view after executing the `listProduct` command!
+This is the view after executing the `listProduct` command.

 ![listProductWithDescription](images/ui-description/listProductWithDescription.png)

 ### 4.4 Detailed Client List

-This is the view after executing the `viewClient` command!
+This is the view after executing the `viewClient` command.

 ![viewClientWithDescription](images/ui-description/viewClientWithDescription.png)

 ### 4.5 Detailed Meeting View

-This is the view after executing the `viewMeeing` command!
+This is the view after executing the `viewMeeing` command.

 ![viewMeetingWithDescription](images/ui-description/viewMeetingWithDescription.png)